Anthony J. Pennings, PhD

 Posted on | November 28, 2010 | No Comments

-In Part I of this series I wrote about how the Strategic Defense Initiative (SDI) or “Star Wars” provided a major funding boost to the development of “artificial intelligence” and particularly the networking capability to connect supercomputers that was a crucial step in transforming an obscure military network into the World Wide Web.
+In Part I of this series, I wrote about how the Strategic Defense Initiative (SDI) or “Star Wars” provided a major funding boost to the development of “artificial intelligence” and particularly the networking capability to connect supercomputers that was a crucial step in transforming an obscure military network called the ARPANET into the Internet and its World Wide Web.

-However, it was the Japanese when they announced their intention to take the lead in computer-based AI development that first alarmed US policy-makers.
-In addition to becoming a major economic and financial threat to the US, the Japanese announcement in 1982 that they intended to make major advances in electronic computing alarmed Washington and particularly the “Atari Democrats” who saw “high technology” as major US strategic objective for the US economy and defensive stance in the world.
+The 1982 Japanese announcement of their intention to lead computer-based AI development seriously alarmed US policymakers.
+In addition to becoming a significant economic and financial threat to the US, Japanese advances in electronic computing appeared to pose a new threat.
+Washington, particularly the so-called “Atari Democrats,” who saw “high technology” as a major US strategic advantage for the US economy and its defensive stance in the world, took action.

 The Japanese AI Threat

 By the early 1980s, the US was beginning to experience massive global trade deficits, especially with Japan.
-They increased rapidly during Reagan’s first years rising from a negative US$28 billion in 1981, to $36 billion in 1982, and to $62 billion in 1983 (rising to US$160 billion in Reagan’s last year, despite a dramatically stronger yen).[1]
-These were partially sparked by the so-called “Reaganomics” tax cuts and government spending which created domestic demand beyond the manufacturing capabilities of a “deindustrializing” US.
+Deficits increased rapidly during Reagan’s first years, from a negative US$28 billion in 1981 to $36 billion in 1982 to $62 billion in 1983 (rising to US$160 billion in Reagan’s last year, despite a dramatically stronger yen).[1]
+These were partially sparked by the so-called “Reaganomics” – tax cuts and increased government spending, which created domestic demand beyond the manufacturing capabilities of a “deindustrializing” US.
 Reagan was also a strong proponent of free trade and promised to veto any trade protection legislation.
-Combined with a major recession, trade deficits started to become a major economic concern for US policymakers and computers were still a major export.
+In addition to a major recession at the time, trade deficits became a major economic concern for US policymakers, and computers were still a major export.

-The US was also concerned that their export industries were led by MITI (Ministry of International Trade and Industry) that conducted extensive market analyses of foreign markets and coordinated trade activities.
-Japan had became a major export power and their government intervention was coming under increasing scrutiny by the US.
-Japanese semiconductor manufacturers for example were making inroads into US markets and were being accused of “dumping” them illegally at prices below costs.
-[2] But it was their threat of developing artificial intelligence system that really struck fear into US lawmakers.
+The US was also concerned that MITI (Ministry of International Trade and Industry) aggressively led their export industries, and conducted extensive market analyses of foreign markets and coordinated trade activities.
+Japan had become a major export power, and their government intervention was under increasing scrutiny by the US.
+Japanese semiconductor manufacturers, for example, were making inroads into US markets and were being accused of “dumping” them illegally at prices below costs.[2]
+However, their threat of developing an artificial intelligence system struck the most fear in US lawmakers.

-With the establishment of the Institute for New Generation Technology (ICOT) in April 1982, the Japanese announced their interest in developing a new generation of computers that would be intelligent.
-The new computers would be able to converse with humans in “natural language” and would be able to “learn, associate, make inferences, make decisions, and otherwise behave in ways which we have always considered the exclusive province of human reason.”[3]
+With the establishment of the Institute for New Generation Technology (ICOT) in April 1982, the Japanese announced their interest in developing a new generation of computers that would be intelligent and could converse with humans in “natural language.”
+They would be able to “learn, associate, make inferences, make decisions, and otherwise behave in ways which we have always considered the exclusive province of human reason.”[3]
 The new generation would go way beyond the earlier computer generations that were based respectively on electronic vacuum tubes, transistors, integrated circuits, and very large integrated microprocessors (VLSI).
-The “Fifth Generation” would go beyond VLSI to produce “supercomputers” based on new concepts in parallel architectures, programming languages, storage techniques, and ways of handling symbolic and other non-alphanumerical information.
-[4]
+The “Fifth Generation” would go beyond VLSI to produce “supercomputers” based on new concepts in parallel architectures, programming languages, storage techniques, and ways of handling symbolic and other non-alphanumerical information.[4]

 Notes